Participation and ownershipRestrictions on foreign participation and investment

 Is the shipbuilding industry in your country open to foreign participation and investment?
 If it is open, please specify any restrictions on foreign participation.

-The Brazilian shipbuilding industry is open to foreign investments and there is no restriction on the participation by foreigners in Brazilian shipyards.
-There are very few limitations to foreign capital investment in Brazil expressly contemplated by Brazilian legislation, as would be the case in the fishing industry, newspapers and radio companies, as well as civil aviation.
+The Brazilian shipbuilding industry is open to foreign investment and there is no restriction on participation by foreigners in Brazilian shipyards.

 Foreigners may either incorporate a company as a local subsidiary in Brazil to act as a shipyard (greenfield) or acquire (either majority or minority) corporate participation in an already existing company (brownfield).
 Unincorporated joint ventures by means of consortium would also be possible.

 Foreign companies willing to operate through a branch (rather than by having a subsidiary), on the other hand, would be generally subject to authorisation by decree in accordance with Brazilian national interests.
 Almost all activities subject to government approvals, however, require that a company incorporated in Brazil (rather than a branch) be the grantee.

 The Brazilian federal government is responsible for the operation of any sea, river or lake ports.
 The construction and operation of port areas is regulated by the Port Law, whereby the right to construct or operate port areas is granted either under concession (organised port), authorisation (outside an organised port) or lease (inside an organised port).
 The granting of concession is subject to applicable public bidding requirements, while the granting of authorisation is subject to applicable consultation requirements, in any case, through the Brazilian Waterways Transportation Agency.